carpentries-incubator/SDC-BIDS-EEG-EEGLAB/episodes/03-BIDS_init_EEG_EEGLAB.md

 ![Edit bids_face13]({{ page.root }}/fig/SDC_BIDS_face13_edit.png)

-The bids_export function is the tool that does the bids compiant data writing of an EEGLAB EEG data struct.
+The bids_export function is the tool that does the BIDS compliant data writing of an EEGLAB EEG data structure.
 Looking through this function provides the information about what inputs are required to generate the BIDS compliant data set, as well as what options are available to modify the output.

 ~~~
 >> edit bids_export